Menu

 * The Goodies boarding a train at the station with the longest name in Wales ('Llanfair ...etc) visible on a sign in the background.
 The train travels to the end of the sign (.. .gogogoch'.), then stops, with the passengers all disembarking after their long journey.

-* Their initial meeting with Reverend Llewellyn in which he condemns everything that sounds remotely enjoyable, including beer ("the devil's brew"), tea ("foul potion of the orient, stimulator of the flesh and inflamer of the senses"), having babies ("sinful wickedness"), food ("voluptuous indulgence of the carnal appetites") and lavatories ("temples of Beelzebub")
+* The Goodies' initial meeting with Reverend Llewellyn in which he condemns everything that sounds remotely enjoyable, including beer ("the devil's brew"), tea ("foul potion of the orient, stimulator of the flesh and inflamer of the senses"), having babies ("sinful wickedness"), food ("voluptuous indulgence of the carnal appetites") and lavatories ("temples of Beelzebub") while claiming that "you'll catch none of (his people) committing one of the 9764 deadly sins!"

-* Livening up the eisteddfod somewhat, including Tim losing his trousers, a rocking version of 'We'll Keep A Welcome', Bill bursting the balloons on a scantily clad lady before popping her with his cigar, a fan dancer who turns into Tim clad in yellow undies, Bill as a flasher in a trenchcoat and the curtain dropping down on the Goodies and their lovely assistant who is soon screaming in terror as there is much clamouring about underneath the fallen material.
-All of this fails to impress the locals, who continue chewing stoically on their leeks throughout the performance.
+* Livening up the eisteddfod somewhat, including Tim doing a manic tapdance before losing his trousers when cowboy Bill cracks a whip, a topless Bill leading a rocking punk version of 'We'll Keep A Welcome In The Hillside', Graeme as a weird warlock turning Bill into a sexy fan dancer who in turn morphs into an embarrassed Tim clad only in yellow undies, Bill in a trenchcoat bursting the balloons on the scantily-clad assistant (before accidentally popping her with his cigar while trying to decide which of her last three modesty-protecting balloons to burst!) then becoming a flasher until Graeme zaps him again, and finally the curtain dropping down on the Goodies and their lovely assistant who is initially disrobed (covering her breasts with her arms as Graeme sneakily lobs her maid's dress over to Bill, who tries to hide it in his trenchcoat!) and is soon screaming in terror as there is much clamouring about underneath the fallen curtains!
+All of this fails to impress the locals however, who continue chewing stoically on their leeks throughout the performance.

-* Some of the scenes from the ecclesiastical rugby tournament, including the Church Of England archbishops streaming down the field in their colourful flowing robes and Mary Whitehouse playing as a hooker and waddling the length of the field for a try, with no-one game enough to tackle her.
-Lord Longford then runs in to congratulate her and gets his face slapped for his trouble, while Mary's rough tackle causes Brother Ignatius to break his vow of silence and mouth what looks very much like "You f...ing old bitch!" in her direction!
+* Some of the scenes from the ecclesiastical rugby tournament, including the Church Of England archbishops streaming down the field in their colourful flowing robes and Mary Whitehouse playing as a hooker for the Festival of Light and waddling the length of the field for a try, with no-one game enough to tackle her.
+Lord Longford then runs in to congratulate her and gets his face slapped for his trouble, with Mary's rough tackle and subsequent stomping on Brother Ignatius causing him to "break his vow of silence" and mouth what looks very much like "You f...ing old bitch!" in her direction!

 * Bill pushing a fisherman off a rather tall bridge in his haste to get away from the pursuing Welsh rugby players.